btemplep/authzee/docs/specification.md

                     "query_result": {
                         "description": "Result from running the JSON query."
                     },
-                    "error": {
+                    "failure": {
-                        "title": "Operation Error",
-                        "description": "Error from an Authzee operation, or null if no error.", "type": [
-                            "object",
+                        "type": [
+                            "string",
                             "null"
                         ],
-                        "required": [
-                            "error_type",
-                            "message"
-                        ],
-                        "properties": {
-                            "error_type": {
-                                "type": "string",
-                                "description": "The type of error."
-                            },
-                            "message": {
-                                "type": "string",
-                                "description": "Message describing the error."
-                            }
-                        }
+                        "description": "A message describing why the evaluation failed, or null if no failure occurred.
+Evaluation failures do not cause the operation to fail."
                     }
                 }
             }